bozsahin/knuth-conjecture/README.md

 Solutions to 6 and 720 from either base show depth-first effect.

 7 is a toughie for both bases.
+Prepare for garbage-collection or total breakdown.

 2 and 1 are very long from either base, and the trick of avoiding ! is a hack.
 1 is easy from either base without !, but 2 is not reachable from 3 without !.